rayedchan/OIMFlatFileICFConnector/README.md

 Sample target system flat file can be found in sample-data directory.

 __Connector Server Requirements__
-This section does not need to be done if you are following the Quick Connector Installation.
+This section does not need to be done if you are following the Quick Connector Installation section.

 Required Jars
 -icf-oim-intg.jar located in $MW_HOME/Oracle_IDM1/server/icf/intg